Legends of War: Gameplay

 The player assumes the role of George S. Patton of the US army, during the late stages of the conflict, from the Normandy invasion, to the German capitulation and the end of the war in Europe.
 The player has the opportunity to change history and reach Berlin before the Soviet army does.

 The game starts one month after the Normandy landings, when the command of the U.S. Third Army is assigned to Patton.
 Through different operations, the player advances along the historical path of Patton's Third Army traversing the Western European Theatre of operations.

-Patton's campaign in Europe is divided into seven different operations, which are in turn divided into 35 different missions on 22 different maps.
+Patton is the main character in the game, and his characteristics will directly affect his troops' performance in the missions.
+Initially Patton has certain points for each characteristic, so the player will be able to increase those points after each mission.
+Players can upgrade in 7 categories, namely Prestige, Offensive capabilities, Defensive capabilities, Tactical capabilities, Logistics, Charisma and Experience.